Shrexerino/Projet-machine-learning/README.md

-Project Overview:

-This project aims to develop a robust machine learning pipeline to predict company bankruptcy based on a dataset of financial ratios and attributes.
-The primary objective is to classify companies as either "Financially Stable" or "Financially Unstable" by analyzing complex patterns in their economic data.
+This Data Science project aims to develop a robust Machine Learning model capable of predicting corporate bankruptcy based on financial indicators.
+The objective is to assist financial institutions in anticipating default risks by analyzing quantitative data.

-A significant challenge of this analysis is the highly imbalanced nature of the dataset, where actual bankruptcy cases are rare compared to stable companies.
+Context and Challenge
+The dataset contains financial information on approximately 7000 companies.
+The primary challenge lies in the severe class imbalance, as stable companies represent about 96.7% of the data, while companies in bankruptcy account for only 3.3%.

+Given this distribution, a simple accuracy metric would be misleading.
+We therefore focus our performance analysis on the AUC-ROC score and Recall.
+This approach ensures we minimize false negatives, which corresponds to the critical error of predicting a company is stable when it is actually heading toward bankruptcy.

-Methodology and Workflow :
+Methodology

-Our approach follows a structured data science lifecycle, designed to handle high-dimensional numerical data and class imbalance:

-Data Preprocessing and Sanity Check:
-- Cleaning: Standardization of column names and removal of constant features (zero variance).
-- Outlier Management: We performed a deep statistical analysis (histograms and boxplots) to identify features with extreme skewness.
-  We applied Log Transformations (log(1+x)) to specific non-fractional features where the tail distribution was too heavy, ensuring better model stability.
+Data Preprocessing The data cleaning process involves standardizing column names and removing constant variables.
+We applied logarithmic transformations (np.log1p) to skewed financial features to normalize their distributions.
+Finally, we used StandardScaler to center and reduce the data for optimal model performance.

+Handling Imbalance To prevent the models from biasing towards the majority class, we implemented specific strategies.
+These include using SMOTE (Synthetic Minority Over-sampling Technique) within training pipelines, assigning balanced class weights for tree-based models, and using stratified sampling during the train/test split.

+Modeling We trained and compared several algorithms using Imbalanced Pipelines and optimized hyperparameters via GridSearchCV.
+The models evaluated include Logistic Regression (Baseline), Support Vector Machine (SVM), Random Forest, Gradient Boosting, Voting Classifier, and Stacking Classifier.

+Results and Performance
+The Stacking Classifier emerged as the top-performing model on the test set, achieving an AUC-ROC of 0.956.
+By combining the predictive strengths of Random Forest and Gradient Boosting, it offers the most reliable predictions.
+The Gradient Boosting model followed closely with an AUC of 0.951, while the Voting Classifier achieved 0.947.

-Feature Engineering:
+Feature Importance and Interpretability
-- Scaling: Implementation of StandardScaler to normalize all features to a zero mean and unit variance.
-- Feature Selection: Usage of Mutual Information Classification to filter out noise and retain only the variables that share a significant dependency with the target variable.

-Handling Class Imbalance (SMOTE):
-To address the scarcity of positive bankruptcy cases, we utilized SMOTE (Synthetic Minority Oversampling Technique).
-This technique generates synthetic examples in the feature space for the minority class, ensuring the models are trained on a balanced distribution (50/50) rather than being biased toward the majority class.

-Modeling Strategy: We implemented and compared a variety of classifiers to evaluate linear vs. non-linear performance:
-- Logistic Regression (with ElasticNet regularization) as a baseline.
-- Support Vector Classifier (SVC) for high-dimensional margin separation.
-- Ensemble Methods: Gradient Boosting and AdaBoost to leverage decision trees for capturing complex non-linear relationships.

-Requirements:
+While the Stacking Classifier provides the best predictive performance, it operates as a "black box."
+To understand the critical financial factors driving bankruptcy, we rely on the Random Forest model, which offers excellent intrinsic interpretability.

+Our analysis identifies the following indicators as the most determinant:

+Debt Ratio % This measures the overall level of indebtedness and is the strongest predictor of distress.

+Current Liability to Assets This ratio highlights the proportion of short-term debts relative to total assets.

+Borrowing Dependency This metric indicates the company's reliance on external financing to sustain operations.

+Net Income to Total Assets Also known as Return on Assets (ROA), this measures the profitability and efficiency of the company.

+These findings confirm that solvency and liquidity are the primary levers of financial health within this dataset.

+Installation and Usage
-To reproduce this analysis, the following Python libraries are required:
+To reproduce this analysis, ensure you have the necessary dependencies installed.
-- pandas and numpy (Data manipulation)
-- matplotlib and seaborn (Visualization)
-- scikit-learn (Modeling and preprocessing)
-- imbalanced-learn (SMOTE implementation)

-Bash:
-pip install pandas numpy matplotlib seaborn scikit-learn imbalanced-learn

-Usage:
-- Clone the repository.
-- Ensure the dataset path is correctly set in the notebook.
-- Run "Bankruptcy_Detection.ipynb" to execute the preprocessing pipeline and train the models.
+First, clone the repository to your local machine.

+Next, install the required Python libraries using pip: pandas, numpy, matplotlib, seaborn, scikit-learn, and imbalanced-learn.

+Finally, open the file Bankruptcy_Detection.ipynb using Jupyter Notebook or Jupyter Lab.
+Please ensure the data.csv file is present in the same directory as the notebook before running the cells.

+Business Conclusion
+The final model successfully detects approximately 95% of potential bankruptcies based on the AUC score.
+For a banking institution, this model serves as an effective Early Warning System, allowing risk managers to intervene before a client's financial situation becomes critical.